ramblingsofadev/docs/console.md

 Options can be arrays, eg `--foo=bar --foo=baz` will set the "foo" option to `["bar", "baz"]`.

 Like arguments, option types can be specified by bitwise OR-ing types together.
-Let's look at an example:

 ```php
 use Aphiria\Console\Input\Option;